 What is a South Dakota Federal Maritime Commission Bond?

 The South Dakota Federal Maritime Commission Bond is an unassailable pronouncement that a shipping company will comply with all of the provisions mandated by the Shipping Act of 1984, the stipulations of the Foreign Shipping Practices Act of 1988, the specifications under Section 19 of the Merchant Marine Act (1920), and all conditions spelled out under Public Law 89-777.
-It is also an indisputable warranty that clients, partners and all stakeholders will be dealt with maximum impartiality and composure at all times.
+It is also an indisputable warranty that clients, partners, and all stakeholders will be dealt with maximum impartiality and composure at all times.

 Why do you need a Federal Maritime Commission Bond?

 Having a Federal Maritime Commission bond will render you as a business person of integrity and competence.
 You are fundamentally showing your clients that you are capable of providing services in a principled and proficient manner.
 This is exceedingly vital in enhancing your reputation as a business owner and can automatically boost your image within the industry.
-In response, clients are confident of availing your services.
+In response, clients are confident of availing of your services.
 If a substantiated claim is made against you, your clients will be protected.

-More details about Federal Maritime Commission Bond
+More details about the Federal Maritime Commission Bond

 Here are some guidelines: